galaxyproject/iwc/workflows/VGP-assembly-v2/Scaffolding-HiC-VGP8/README.md

-# Scaffolding HiC
+# Scaffolding with HiC data

+This workflow perfoms scaffolding using HiC data with YAHS.
+It is designed to be run as part of one the VGP analysis trajectories.
+Example of trajectory :
+- VGP1 : Kmer profiling
+- VGP4 : Genome assembly with HiC phasing
+- VGP6 : Purge duplicated haplotigs
-Scaffolding using HiC data with YAHS
+- VGP8 : Scaffolding with HiC

 ## Inputs